itsmeichigo/URLPreview/README.md

 # URLPreview
-A helper tool for quickly showing preview of URLs
+An NSURL extension for showing preview info of webpages